primodiumxyz/reactive-tables/README.md

 ### Watching tables for changes

-An API with a similar syntax to the queries shown above is available, with additional callbacks to trigger side effects when a record is modified, added or removed.
+An API with a similar syntax to the queries shown above is available, with additional callbacks to trigger side effects when an entity is modified, added or removed.

 ```typescript
 // ...